HaeffnerLab/haeffnerlab.github.io/README.md

-# Haeffner Lab group website
+# Haeffner Lab group website ([https://ions.berkeley.edu](https://ions.berkeley.edu))

 This repo contains the Haeffner Lab group website.

 To update the website, simply commit your changes to the appropriate file.
-The changes will be automatically deployed to the live website, typically within 5-10 minutes.
+The changes will be automatically deployed to the live website at [https://ions.berkeley.edu](https://ions.berkeley.edu), typically within 5-10 minutes.

 Here are some of the important files: